 "alone we can do so little, together we can do so much more"

-If you click on the link above, you will find instructions and more to make a jar of hope.
+If you click on the link below, you will find instructions and more to make a jar of hope.
 I have also included free printable kitchen instructions, labels and tags in plain and pretty format to help you along.
 You can make these to help us or in the bigger scheme of things, make them to hand out in your own community to relieve hunger.

 Our recommendation lists makes it easier to find the perfect product.
 There are more than 30 categories.
 Click on any image below to view.